 You can start, negotiate, and close a deal on your laptop in your home.
 This gives you a flexible work time and can do other things while making millions easily.

 Properties are always in high demand in NJ.
 There is always a banker, investor, company that is looking to invest in properties.
 That will get the profits in the long run.
-There are also people who are interested in looking for residential properties.
+Some people are interested in looking for residential properties.

 As long as you have a plan and know how to leverage the many opportunities available in real estate wholesaling, you will enjoy many monetary benefits in this field.

 There is no limit as to how many houses you can sell in a week, month or year.
-You can sell as many as you want as long as there are properties, sellers, and buyers who are ready.
-There is no law regulating the number of houses you can sell in New Jersey.
+You can sell as many as you want as long as there are properties, sellers, and ready buyers.
+No law regulates the number of houses you can sell in New Jersey.

 You can make a lot of profit from selling as many as you can.